 Ladies and gentlemen,

 The Republic of Austria is committed to sharing its know-how and forging new partnerships in order to advance the global goals of the current and new Hyogo Frameworks for Action and the “Making Cities Resilient” Campaign.
-We have a lot to give and a lot to learn – and regard pro-active information and knowledge transfer at all levels as the indispensable mean to successfully reduce risk and build resilience.
+We have a lot to give and a lot to learn – and regard pro-active information and knowledge transfer at all levels as the indispensable means to successfully reduce risk and build resilience.
 We shall look forward to cooperating with many of you and to the exciting prospect of mutual learning.

 Thank you.